TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 ##### Animating

-In **Figma (Preview)** and **Adobe XD (Preview)**, animations are respectively non-existent and almost non-existent for now so there is very little to talk about regarding aesthetics details.
+In **Figma (Preview)** and **Adobe XD (Preview)**, animations are respectively non-existent and almost non-existent for now, so there is very little to talk about regarding aesthetics details.

 On the contrary, some other tools let you simply build animations and transitions.
-Indeed **Axure**, **Proto.io** and **Flinto** animations feel native and you are able to customise or create your own effects.
+Well, **Axure**, **Proto.io** and **Flinto** animations feel native and you are able to customise or create your own effects.
 For more experienced users, in **Axure** you can build effects by injecting code.
 In **Proto.io**, too many animations going on at once can be messy and in **Flinto** some animations cannot occur simultaneously… bummer!
 But by chance **Flinto** has other values.
 It lets you chose a name for your custom transition and re-use them in your prototype for consistency.
 It is very convenient if you’d like the same fancy animation to occur several time in the app.

 As explained above in Interaction overview, **Justinmind** is powerful for building your navigation, but it is not your champion for animations.

 ##### Adjusting the feel

 When you reach the point of satisfaction with your prototype but you noticed a slight bothering detail, you feel grateful if the tool allows you to make your tweak without sweating it out and breaking what’s in place.
-Luckily, the creators of the seven tools implemented some functionalities to help you adjust the feel.
+Fortunately, the creators of the seven tools implemented some functionalities to help you adjust the feel.

 **Flinto** shows you curves representing speed and distance to ease the feel of an action, just like in Adobe After Effects.